aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

-**2. Use an excel data dictionary that can bulk push multiple entities at once.**
+**2.Use an excel data dictionary that can bulk push multiple entities at once.**
+.. _entity2: